btoll/benjamintoll.com/content/post/data_structures_in_go.md

 }
 ```

-Note that the `writeIndex` is where the next `enqueue` operation should place the element, and the `rightIndex` is where the next `dequeue` should happen.
+Note that the `writeIndex` is where the next `enqueue` operation should place the element, and the `readIndex` is where the next `dequeue` should happen.

 A drawback of the [ring buffer] is that it has a set length.
 If this constraint doesn't work for your implementation, try a [Singly Linked List](#singly-linked-list).